climberig/climberig.github.io/cv.md

 ---
 ![Igor Kuplevich][me]

 My name is Igor Kuplevich.
 I live in Berkeley (California) and work as a software engineer at <a href="http://fitbit.com">Fitbit</a>.
-I like solving problems and mastering skills.
+I like solving problems and mastering skills
+<a href="/skills" target="_blank">http://climberig.com/skills</a>.
 I enjoy hard work and thrive when faced with difficulties.<br/>
 As an engineer, I have created many projects used by millions of people every day.
-I've done some interesting things outside of software as well.
-Read about some of my software projects below.
-Read about my non-software knowledge quests here
+I've done some cool things outside of work too <a href="/outside-work" target="_blank">http://climberig.com/outside-work</a>.
-<a href="/knowledge-quests" target="_blank">http://climberig.com/knowledge-quests</a>

-If you are an engineer or a technical person, please, read this <a href="/4engineers" target="_blank">http://climberig.com/4engineers</a>
+After more than a decade in the software industry, I have a couple things to say about software, engineers, interviews, motivation <a href="/misc-eng" target="_blank">http://climberig.com/misc-eng</a>.

 **Work**